mlnorman/InvoicePdf/README.md

 Invoices and Invoice Documents are stored in 2 separate database.
 The razor pages client will pull invoices from the Invoices database.

-When the download button id clicked for an invoice an API request is made to the api project and the file is returned from the InvoiceDocuments database.
+When the download button is clicked for an invoice, an API request is made to the api project and the file is returned from the InvoiceDocuments database.

 Assumptions were made that invoice numbers are unique, so an identity was used when inserting into the database.